How is Adidas different from its competitors | Adidas Marketing Strategy

 Segmentation is basically the process of dividing the mass market of the company into various groups of similar categories.
 This helps in knowing the customers more effectively and to obtain a competitive advantage in the market.

-Adidas uses various levels of tactics of Segmentation marketing that helps the brand to distribute the large market into small customers groups and focus separately.
+Adidas uses various levels of segmentation marketing tactics that help the brand distribute the large market into small customer groups and focus separately.

 Targeting

-Targeting is the next step of Segmentation, where the brand distinguishes the market segment that they want to focus on and build their strategy according to that.
+Targeting is the next step of Segmentation, where the brand distinguishes the market segment that it wants to focus on and builds its strategy according to that.

 Positioning

-The last step in the process is Positioning, where the company designs the marketing program to resound the target market.
-Adidas in this case portrays itself as a Creator Sports Brand.
+The last step in the process is Positioning, where the company designs the marketing program to reach the target market.
+In this case, Adidas portrays itself as a creator of sports brands.

 Major Marketing Campaigns of Adidas